 Safety of the donor and recipient is our top priority.
 Blood donation eligibility in the United States is determined by the Food and Drug Administration (FDA) and we strictly adhere to their regulations.
 The following are some common guidelines to help you determine if you are eligible.
-If you have questions about eligibility, please call our medical team at (808) 848-4745.
+If you have questions about eligibility, please call Blood Bank of Hawaii at (808) 848-4745.

-If you travel to a Malaria region, you will have to wait one year before donating blood.
+If you travel to a Malaria region, you will have to wait three months before donating blood.
 You will have to wait three-years after living in a country* or countries where malaria is found.
 Up-to-date information about malaria and a map showing areas with risk of malaria may be found on the Centers for Disease Control (CDC) website.

 If you travel to an active Zika Virus area, you will have to wait 28 days before donating blood.
 Up-to-date information about Zika and a map showing active areas may be found on the Centers for Disease Control (CDC) website.

-Because of the risk of variant Creutzfeldt-Jakob Disease (vCJD, also known as Mad-Cow Disease) some donors may be deferred permanently because of their previous residency or travel history in the United Kingdom and Europe.
+Because of the risk of variant Creutzfeldt-Jakob Disease (vCJD, also known as Mad-Cow Disease) some donors may have been deferred permanently because of their previous residency or travel history in the United Kingdom and Europe.
 However people who lived in certain European countries for 5 years or more from 1980 to the present will no longer be deferred with a few exceptions.

 *Living in a country is defined as a stay longer than five-years.